Mike11199/unreal-project-slash/README.md

 # unreal-project-slash

-Working on an unreal project for fun
+- Working on an unreal project for fun on weekends to take a break from full-stack work and work on my C++.
+- Folling Udemy course - Unreal Engine 5 C++ The Ultimate Game Developer Course.

 ![image](https://github.com/Mike11199/unreal-project-slash/assets/91037796/208f0130-b374-43ae-ba4a-9a366ed9be85)